- 1/3 cup all-purpose flour

 - Maple syrup

-- Whisk together the first eight ingredients.
+- In a bowl, whisk together the first eight ingredients.
 In another bowl, whisk the next six ingredients until blended.
 Add to dry ingredients; stir just until moistened.

 - Lightly coat a griddle with cooking spray; preheat over medium heat.
 Pour batter by 1/3 cupfuls onto griddle.
 Cook until bubbles on top begin to pop.
 Turn; cook until golden brown.
 Serve with syrup.
 Yield: 6 pancakes.